 Artistic License - Ships: They tried to avert this by only showing the warships in silhouette, but all that did was exaggerate their obviously postwar lattice masts.

-Bilingual Bonus: Although a fairly obvious one.
-A German runs out of a bunker shouting "bitte, bitte"'.
+Bilingual Bonus: Trilingual, actually.
+Half of the dialogue is in German and French in the original version, spoken by their native actors.
+While most instances are translated there are some instances the German running out of a bunker shouting "bitte, bitte"'.
 An American Ranger shoots him and then says, "I wonder what 'bitter, bitter' means.".
 "Bitte" is the German for "please".

 Elites Are More Glamorous: A lot of focus is given to the British and American Airborne, as well as the American Rangers and British and French Commandos.
 Justified, as these units were given the toughest and most critical missions in the invasion.